 10. Bounce Back

-Bounce Back is a favorite side betting game amongst streaky golfers.
-If you are a golfer that often feels those “double-bogey blues” consider installing a bounce-back rule to your round.
+Bounce Back is a favorite side-betting game amongst streaky golfers.
+A golfer who often feels those “double-bogey blues” can consider installing a bounce-back rule to the round.
 The game is designed to reward a gutsy player who shows the tenacity to put a bad hole behind him quickly.

-Bounce Back is a fun game for any skill level of golfer, but it is especially helpful for new players.
-Bounce Back can get a young player used to playing under pressure, which will increase their confidence and mental toughness!
+Bounce Back is a fun game for any skill level of golfer, but it is especially beneficial for new players.
+Bounce Back can get young players used to playing under pressure, increasing their confidence and mental toughness!

-- Set an amount of money aside that will be used to payout bounce back bets.
+- Set aside money to payout bounce-back bets.

-- Anytime someone in the group has a double-bogey or worse on a hole, they get an opportunity for a bounce back bet on the very next hole.
+- Anytime someone in the group has a double bogey or worse on a hole, they get an opportunity for a bounce-back bet on the next one.

-- However, if that same player does NOT bounce back with a par or better, he or she must payout that amount of money to the pot.
+- However, if that same player does NOT bounce back with a par or better, they must pay out that amount of money to the pot.

 - This rule is optional, but you can decide to pay out more for a birdie bounce back than for a par bounce back.

-The next time you play golf with three of your best friends, consider trying one of the above Golf Betting Games, as well as some of the Side Bets that we explained in detail.
-Gambling on the golf course adds some spice and fun to the action and can be very enjoyable for all golfers.
-However, follow the main golf betting rule: No matter what, keep it fun and keep it affordable!
+Gambling on the golf course adds spice and fun to the action and can be very enjoyable for all golfers.
+However, follow the main golf betting rule: No matter what, keep it fun and affordable!